All The World's A Stage

 Ted said Pilar was asleep, and he playfully used a toy water pistol to wake her up.

-And when he returned, he saw Pilar jokingly holding his police revolver to her head.
+He said he went into the bathroom to refill the water pistol and when he returned he saw Pilar jokingly holding his police revolver to her head.
+And she said, don't worry, it's not loaded.

-And then it went off.
+And then he went off.

 Ted said he immediately called 911, then put Pilar on the floor and began CPR.